Lamden/clove/docs/usage.md

         ),
     ]

 For networks supported by `blockcypher.com` or `chainz.cryptoid.info` APIs the UTXOs can also be gathered automatically.
-For `chainz.cryptoid.info` API key is required - [read more](#cryptoid-api-key).
+For `chainz.cryptoid.info`, an API key is required - [read more](#cryptoid-api-key).

     participate_utxo_list = ltc_network.get_utxo(bob_ltc_wallet.address, litecoins_to_swap)